 Technology companies tend to prioritize growth over profitability.
 The bulk of earnings are therefore reinvested in the business to fund further growth, rather than paid out as dividends.
 However, some companies in the tech sector do pay dividends.

-The iShares US Technology ETF pays a modest dividend, though it is relatively good for the sector.
+The iShares US Technology ETF pays a modest dividend.
 The current yield is about 0.78% and dividends are paid quarterly.
 The last four distributions were 11 cents, 10.4 cents, 7.8 cents, and 9.35 cents, respectively, and totaling 38 cents for the year..

 The fund’s holdings are weighted by market capitalization.
 To calculate the weight of each stock, the market value of all the stocks that meet the index requirements are added up.
 The value of each company is then divided by the total to arrive at the percentage that is allocated to that stock.
 Weightings are also adjusted so that only the free float for each share is included.
 This excludes restricted shares that are not available for trading.